qrtl/pci-custom/purchase_order_price_unchange/readme/DESCRIPTION.rst

-This module makes SO line qty change should not trigger price update.
+This module makes PO line qty change should not trigger price update.